AkaGitash/ccpage/README.md

 # ccpage
-n descriptive website for functioning of CC. submission of IC Hackathona along with team.
+An descriptive website for functioning of CC. submission of IC Hackathon along with team.